Agricultural Business, B.S.

 - Students intending to pursue graduate study in agricultural economics or agribusiness should include approved courses in intermediate macroeconomic theory, differential and integral calculus, inferential statistics, and linear regression in their bachelor's degree program.

 - A double major of agricultural business with animal sciences, food and nutritional sciences, or plant science must have 36 mutually exclusive units (including a minimum of 18 upper division).
 A double major requires the approval of the department chairs administering these programs of study.
-General Education and elective units may be applied (i.e., double counted) toward a second major or a minor.
+Elective units may be applied (i.e., double counted) toward a second major or a minor.
 (See Double Major or Minor in this catalog and consult with the appropriate department advisor.)

 Faculty members are broadly trained with advanced degrees from top-ranked universities across the nation, and are highly experienced as teachers, consultants, and researchers.
 They bring practical insight to the classroom by being professionally active in service to California farms and agribusinesses, industry organizations, government agencies, and professional associations.
 Forming a strong advisee-adviser relationship with any one of the faculty can help you match your career goals with appropriate coursework.